 So now we have discussed all the chess basics that will be required to know the topic.
 So without further ado let’s dig in!

-Example #1: Pawn giving check to the king
+Example #1: Pawn giving a check to the king

-A pawn can directly give check to a king.
-However it requires help of other chess pieces.
+A pawn can directly give a check to a king.
+However, it requires the help of other chess pieces.

-Now let’s study this case and positions of the chess pieces pointwise:
+Now let’s study this case and the positions of the chess pieces pointwise:

-- The Black’s king is on e8 position.
+- The Black’s king is in the e8 position.

 - Now as you can see in the image, the black king is attacked by two white pieces.

 - So the Black’s king is in check.